rocketproplab/nmp-avionics-guide/README.md

 # RPL NMP Avionics Guide Site
 A [Material MkDocs](https://squidfunk.github.io/mkdocs-material/) site that provides guidance for Rocket Propulsion Lab's New Member Project regarding the development of a flight computer for a model rocket.

-## Requirements: Building the Site
+## Building the Site Locally
-Requires Python 3

-## Getting Started

-### Install Depedencies
+### Prerequisites

+Before building, install the following software:

+- Python 3.10
+- Pip, the Python Package Manager

+### Building the Site

+While contributions can be made by directly adding and editing markdown files, it is generally nicer to continuously build the site to see how changes look to normal readers.

+1. Open a terminal window and navigate to the root directory of this project.
-Run `pip install -r requirements.txt` to install the project dependencies.
+2. Type `pip install -r requirements.txt` to install required dependencies.

-### Running the Local Dev Server
-You can preview your changes to the website by running `mkdocs serve`.
-This will host a local dev server with your latest changes.
-This updates in real-time.

-## Deploying
+3. Type `mkdocs serve` to start a local development server.

-You can build the website into an HTML website with `mkdocs build`.
+When ready to build the site as a static HTML website, type `mkdocs build`.